 Role Responsibility EPC Environmental Advisor Obtain the relevant licences and approvals for construction including any quarry licences and commercial water licences; Implementation, monitoring and performance against CEMP commitments (as consistent with the Development Consent and associated management plans); Manage environmental incidents in accordance with Section 8; keep environmental related registers including compliance, waste tracking, complaints, training, incidents and non-conformance accurate and up to date; Undertake regular (at least weekly) environmental inspection and provide advice to ensure compliance with relevant approvals and associated management plans under the Development Consent; Prepare reports (at least fortnightly) on compliance to the satisfaction of the Project Environmental Officer; Prepare environmental induction training materials in accordance with the EMS and associated plans; and Delivery of the management plans and programs identified in Section 2.3, and the additional responsibilities identified in the Biodiversity Management Plan and heritage related controls (e.g. Chance Finds Protocol).
-All Employees and Complete a site induction prior to commencing works on site; Contractors Attend all environmental training as required; Comply with the environmental controls in this EMS and all associated plans, sub plans and strategies; Undertake all activities in accordance with agreed procedures and work methods; Implement the actions identified in their management plans and programs in order to comply with the Development Consent conditions; and Follow instructions of the Project Environmental Officer.
+All Employees and Contractors Complete a site induction which includes environmental aspects prior to commencing works on site; Attend all environmental training as required; Comply with the environmental controls in this EMS and all associated plans, sub plans and strategies; Undertake all activities in accordance with agreed procedures and work methods; Implement the actions identified in their management plans and programs in order to comply with the Development Consent conditions; and Follow instructions of the Project Environmental Officer.

-5 Communication procedures
+5 Communication Procedures

-5.1 Community consultative committee
+5.1 Community Consultative Committee

-A Community Consultative Committee (CCC) has been established for the Development, in accordance with Condition A20 of the consent.
-The CCC will operate in accordance with the Community Consultative Committee Guidelines for State Significant Projects (2016) or its latest version.
+A Community Consultative Committee (CCC) has been established for the Project in accordance with Condition A20 of the Development Consent.
+The CCC operates in accordance with the Community Consultative Committee Guidelines for State Significant Projects (2016) or its latest version.

-The frequency of committee meetings is determined by the committee members, after considering factors such as the stage of the project and level of public interest.
-As such, the frequency may vary over time as the project moves through the different stages of development, operation, and decommissioning.
-Scheduling of the CCC meetings will be determined at each meeting and recoded in the minutes.
-A minimum four weeks' notice is required to convene a regular meeting.
+The frequency of CCC meetings is determined by the committee members and considers the Project stage and level of public interest.
+Subsequently, meeting frequency may vary with the different stages of the Project construction, operation, and decommissioning.
+The CCC meetings are generally held on a quarterly basis during construction and will be held on a 6-monthly basis during operations.
+Scheduling of subsequent CCC meetings is determined at each meeting and recorded in the minutes.